 A VPN is a virtual private network that gives you extra security online.
-It basically creates a private network from your public internet connection, giving you an extra layer of security.
-A VPN makes you completely anonymous by masking your IP address.
+It creates a private network from your public internet connection, giving you an extra layer of protection.
+A VPN makes you completely anonymous by masking your IP address and other personal information.

 You may hear VPNs sometimes referred to as tunnels.
-Simply put, all of your data passes along the tunnel that only you have access to.
-This means nobody is able to intercept it.
+Simply put, all your data passes along the tunnel that only you can access.
+This means nobody can intercept it.

 Why do people use a VPN?

-Private Wi-Fi connections, like those used in an office or at home, are pretty secure.
-The data is encrypted and networks are usually password-protected.
-Away from the home, you probably access the internet via a 4G network on your phone.
-Again, this is fairly safe as the data is encrypted.
-In truth though, nothing is 100% safe.
+Private Wi-Fi connections are pretty secure, like those used in an office or at home.
+The data is encrypted, and networks are usually password-protected.
+Away from home, you probably access the internet via a 4G network on your phone.
+Again, this is pretty safe as the data is encrypted.
+In truth, though, nothing is 100% secure.

-Public Wi-Fi hotspots are the worst and you’ve probably used them without even thinking.
+Public Wi-Fi hotspots are the worst; you’ve probably used them without thinking.
 Unless the network is private with a password required, strangers could be watching your every move.
-Hackers tend to target public Wi-Fi as it’s the easiest connection to compromise.
+Hackers tend to target public Wi-Fi as it’s the most accessible connection to compromise.

-So, whether you’re catching up on emails over a coffee or checking your bank balance while out shopping, using a VPN will maximise your online security.
+So, whether you’re catching up on emails over a coffee or checking your bank balance while shopping, a VPN will maximise your online security.